 - Bowl or basin large enough to fit lampshade

 - Measuring spoon

 - Salt (optional)

-How to dye a lampshade with Rit Dye
+How to dye a lampshade with Rit Dye for an Ombre look

 - Fill a bowl or basin with enough hot water to cover the shade.